jaredly/jerd/docs/Ideas.md

 it would be ... mod/fract to get the local center
 ... then find the distance to that center
 ... yeah that seems fine actually

+## Listen to the Collatz conjecture

+So a display that expects a function that takes a state and returns a list of notes and a new state and then it plays those notes, and when it gets to the end it calls the function again.